AdobeDocs/dynamic-media-classic.en/help/using/about-ugc.md

 ---
 # About User-generated content in Adobe Dynamic Media Classic {#about-user-generated-content}

-Using UGC (user-generated content) consists of uploading assets to a dedicated Adobe Dynamic Media Classic storage repository and performing related operations.
+UGC (user-generated content) consists of uploading assets to a dedicated [!DNL Adobe Dynamic Media Classic] storage repository and performing related operations.

 UGC supports raster image file formats BMP, GIF, JPG, PNG, PSD, TIFF.

 >[!IMPORTANT]
 >
->Starting May 1, 2023, UGC assets in Dynamic Media will be available for use up to 60 days from the date of upload.
-After 60 days, the assets will be removed.
+>Starting May 1, 2023, UGC assets in Dynamic Media remain available for use up to 60 days from the date of upload.
+After 60 days, the assets are removed.

 <!-- * Vector: AI, EPS (EPS files from Adobe Illustrator 2018 are not supported), PDF (only when the PDF file is previously opened and saved in Adobe Illustrator CS6) -->